nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 - Determine why he left the mountains and why Zing Zow asked what brought him back “after all these years.”
 - Clarify Wing Ding Ho's death, Soho, and any clan or family that rejected him.
 - Decide whether he carries an old name, debt, shame, or obligation.
-- Use his history as either leverage or a complication when recruiting neutral tribes.
+- Decide how his mountain history affects An Yue's trust once more of it becomes known.
+- Turn his promise of shared danger into concrete winter support and enforceable terms.

 The additional Cloud Seer prep for Kora, Jun, and Mauk can supply this material if desired.

 ### Rubius Haggard — Strength, Giants, and the Axe

-**Where he is now:** Rubius wants strength to protect people, but the axe has now used that strength against Alder.
-He has three Shadow Points, knows the weapon consumes souls, and has wrapped it while the party monitors him.
-He also still seeks evidence of a surviving or dangerous giant enclave.
+**Where he is now:** Rubius wants strength to protect people, but he drew the axe again and voluntarily accepted two of its bargains.
+The weapon consumed a Black Fang veteran.
+He has five transcript-supported Shadow Points, one Wound, and a possible sixth point under the written rules.

 **What remains:**

-- Write the complete corruption thresholds and trigger rules; the current total is three.
+- Reconcile the Wound trigger and the 3d8 bargain against the written corruption rules before the next combat.
 - Decide what practical safeguards Rubius accepts during rage and rest.
 - Reveal whether the axe connects to the old shadow god, Shadow Spawn, or a different power.
 - Reach the Shadow Well or find another removal path.